|Major Groups > Gilled Mushrooms > Dark-Spored > Agaricus > Agaricus augustus|

-This stunning species, sometimes called "the Prince," is fairly common in California and the Pacific Northwest, and occasional in the Rocky Mountains.
+This stunning species, sometimes called "the Prince," is fairly common in California and the Pacific Northwest.
 It grows under conifers, but is not usually a woodland species; it seems to prefer conifers growing near roads, paths, gardens, parks, and so on.
 Agaricus augustus is fairly easily identified by its large size, its scaly brown cap, and its strong odor, which is sharp and reminiscent of almonds.
 A few similar species can be eliminated by adding the Prince's white-then-brown (never pink) gills to the list of distinguishing features, along with its scaly stem.

-Ecology: Saprobic; growing scattered or gregariously under conifers, usually along roadsides or paths, or in lawns and gardens; summer and fall, or in winter and spring in warmer climates; western North America.
+Ecology: Saprobic; growing scattered or gregariously under conifers, usually along roadsides or paths, or in lawns and gardens; summer and fall, or in winter and spring in warmer climates; West Coast.
 The illustrated and described collection is from British Columbia.

 Cap: 10–35 cm; usually blocky and nearly cylindric at first, becoming convex to broadly convex or nearly flat; dry; whitish underneath a dense covering of brown to dark brown, fibrillose scales; bruising yellow, at least near the margin.

 Gills: Free from the stem; close or nearly crowded; white when young, becoming grayish brown and eventually dark chocolate brown to blackish (without a pink stage); covered when in the button stage with a whitish, cog-wheeled partial veil that features brownish scales.

 Stem: 10–20 cm long; up to 4 cm thick; more or less equal; often rooting; adorned with a large, skirtlike, whitish ring; whitish and fairly bald above the ring, but below the ring covered with whitish to faintly brownish scales.

 Flesh: White; unchanging when sliced.